Koredotcom/docs/docs/gale/models/fine-tune-models/create-a-fine-tuned-model.md

 !!! note

-    When fine-tuning is completed, you can use it to create another custom or fine-tuned model on top of this model.
+    When fine-tuning is completed, you can use it to create another fine-tuned model on top of this model.